Abd-al-RahmanH/abd-al-rahmanh.github.io/_posts/2024-12-10-falcon-7b-in-IBM-Cloud.md

 ---
-title: "Deploy Falcon-7B Foundation Model to IBM Cloud"
+title: "Deploying Falcon-7B from Hugging Face to Watsonx.ai Using IBM Cloud Storage"
 excerpt: "A step-by-step guide to importing and deploying the Falcon-7B foundation model from Hugging Face to IBM Cloud using watsonx.ai."
 date: "2024-12-10"
 header: